crossplane/crossplane/design/design-doc-composition.md

 application.
 This class may decide whether the web server is containerized or a VM, whether the SQL database is PostgreSQL or MySQL, etc.

-The input to this example is a `kind: Wordpress` custom resource.
-The outputs depend on the class of application, but could include `kind: Deployment`, and `kind: MySQLInstance`, where `kind: MySQLInstance` is a namespaced composite infrastructure resource.
+The input to this example is a `Wordpress` custom resource.
+The outputs depend on the class of application, but could include a `Deployment`, and a `MySQLInstance`, where a `MySQLInstance` is a namespaced composite infrastructure resource.

 GitLab is a more advanced example of an application composition, in which the